zishanverse/AI-Based-DCRM-Analysis/README.md

     - **Red Column**: Shows the newly uploaded test waveforms.
     - **Purple Column**: Superimposes both for direct visual comparison.
     - **Metrics**: Compare Max Travel, Velocity, and Resistance side-by-side.
+5.  **AI Health Assessment**:
+    - Click "Analyze Health" to trigger the GenAI diagnostic engine.
+    - Review the generated report for Arc Contacts, Main Contacts, and Mechanism health.
-5.  **Set Ideal Data**: If a breaker has no data, you can upload a file via "Update Ideal Data (DB)" to save it as the new baseline.
+6.  **Set Ideal Data**: If a breaker has no data, you can upload a file via "Update Ideal Data (DB)" to save it as the new baseline.

 ## Project Structure